Japan stocks plunge, other Asia markets fall after US losses

-Japanese stocks plunged Tuesday and other Asian markets declined following heavy Wall Street losses triggered by President Donald Trump's attack on the U.S. central bank.
+Japanese stocks plunged Tuesday and other Asian markets declined following heavy Wall Street losses triggered by President Donald Trump's criticism of the U.S. central bank.

-Markets in Hong Kong, Australia and South Korea were closed for Christmas.
+Markets in Europe, Hong Kong, Australia and South Korea were closed for Christmas.

 Wall Street indexes fell more than 2 percent on Monday after Trump said on Twitter the Federal Reserve was the U.S. economy's "only problem."
 Efforts by Treasury Secretary Steven Mnuchin to calm investor fears only seemed to make matters worse.